 Humboldt County is Northern California at it's finest.
 A place where the love of nature and community combine to foster long lasting sustainability.
 Once filled with thriving lumber communities, Humboldt County is now a place where environmental management and community development have become the driving forces of growth.
-Humboldt County isn't just growing, it is progressing, and you and your business can become a part of that progress.
-If your looking for support and resources on how you can bring your business to Humboldt, or want to start your business here, then you have come to the right place.
+Humboldt County isn't just growing, it is progressing and you and your business can become a part of that progress.
+If you are looking for support and resources on how you can bring your business to Humboldt, or want to start your business here, then you have come to the right place.
 Use the links below to help guide you to the resources you need to succeed.
-And if you ever have any questions please don't hesitate to contact the GoHumCo Team.
+If you ever have any questions please don't hesitate to contact the GoHumCo Team.

 Is what your looking for not here?
 Email GoHumCo@co.humboldt.ca.us

 Check out the new Spring 2022 Small Business Resource Guide form the U.S. Small Business Administration for support operating and achieving success with your small business.